 Exercise – The more you exercise, and the less stress you have, the longer your telomeres.
 In one study, those with post traumatic stress disorder who exercised didn’t have the usual telomere shortening.

-Up omega 3 and vitamin D – One study has found that the higher your intake of omega 3 fish oils the longer your telomeres.
+Up omega 3 and What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…. – One study has found that the higher your intake of omega 3 fish oils the longer your telomeres.
 Two studies have found that the higher your blood level of vitamin D the longer your telomeres.
 Both omega 3 and vitamin D are found in oily fish.

-Lower your homocysteine level with more B12 and folate – The higher your blood levels of these two vitamins, and the lower your homocysteine level, the longer your telomeres are likely to be.
+Lower your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level with more B12 and folate – The higher your blood levels of these two vitamins, and the lower your homocysteine level, the longer your telomeres are likely to be.
 These vitamins are well known to lower homocysteine – and the older you get the more B12 you need as absorption can get a lot worse.